opinti/spectral-multifidelity/README.md

 ### 1. Using the `Graph` class

 The `Graph` class inherhits from `GraphCore` class, which computes graph-based representations, such as the adjacency matrix and the normalized graph Laplacian.
-Here is an example of how to initialize an instance of the class and compute standard matrix representations such as adjacency and graph Laplacian matrix.
+Here is an example of how to initialize an instance of the class and compute graph's representation matrices based on the nodes attributes.

 ```python
 import numpy as np